vertexproject/synapse/docs/contributing.rst

    If test coverage is desired, you can use the provided testrunner.sh shell script to run a test.
 This script will generate HTML coverage reports and attempt to open those reports using xdg-open.
-This requires the pytest and pytest-cov packages to be installed.
+This requires the pytest, pytest-cov, pytest-xdist packages to be installed.

    ::